Is cleaning out and organizing your shed the next warm weekend project?

 Use various wall organizers

-Consider a shoe organizer!
+Add hooks, build shelves, even consider a shoe organizer!
 The clear plastic inserts allow you to see the smaller random items you are storing.

 They make a great spot to store cleaning supplies or your collection of nails and screws.